esluyter/ESTimeline/README.md

 ~window = ESTimelineWindow(timeline: ~timeline);
 )
 ```
 - by default, this boots the default server.
-You can make it not do this.
+You can make it not do this by going into "Prep / Cleanup funcs" and unchecking `bootOnPrep`.

+SynthDefs:
 - put your SynthDef in the timeline's prep function (click the "edit prep/cleanup funcs" button) e.g.
 ```
 SynthDef(\sin, { |out, freq = 100, gate = 1, amp = 0.1, preamp = 1.5, attack = 0.001, release = 0.01, pan, verbbus, verbamt, vibrato = 0.2|